tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 available to template rendering through a top-level `.Values` object (much like Helm charts).

-The keep the terminology from GEP-713, we will refer to these generic values as *policies* even though the scope if broader than merely *policies*.
+To keep the terminology from GEP-713, we will refer to these generic values as *policies* even though the scope is broader than merely *policies*.

 ## Using RBAC for Role-based Access